microtrain/bootcamp/07-JavaScript/01-JavaScriptBasics.md

 As in the previous example we are adding _7_ to _35_, only this time we have added quotes to _35_.
 Adding quotes changes the data type from a number to a string so rather than adding two numeric values we are concatenating two strings.

-##### Notes
-JavaScript is loosely typed, meaning it will try to resolve the data type in to something that makes since to a given problem.
+> JavaScript is loosely typed, meaning it will try to resolve the data type in to something that makes since to a given problem.
 Since, in this case we are adding a number to a string the JavaScript interpreter will conclude (since a number can always fit into a string, but a string cannot always fit into a number) that we are attempting to concatenate two strings rather than add two numbers which will result in a value of _357_.

 ### Exercise 2 - Write to the page
 Duplicate ```/var/www/mtbc/js/console.html``` to ```/var/www/mtbc/js/write.html``` that contains the following markup and add an element of type ```div``` to the body of the HTML document.
 Give the ```div``` an attribute of type ```id``` with a value of _MyText_ ```<div id="MyText"></div>```.